 #4.
 Prefer to Re-use Over Re-invent

-Instead of moving to do something highly innovative in the first trial, it is preferable to re-use latest tools and technologies to improve the speed-to-market of the product.
-It also helps you in building a more reliable product with reduced development cost.
+Instead of moving to do something highly innovative in the first trial, it is preferable to re-use the latest tools and technologies to improve the speed-to-market of the product.
+It also helps you in building a more reliable product with reduced development costs.